 TBI is often referred to as a silent epidemic with more than 69 million people globally sustaining a TBI every year.
 This is likely to be an underestimate as often those who sustain a mild TBI (concussion) do not seek medical treatment and are therefore not included in reports.

-“In a lot of cases, you don’t visually see a traumatic brain injury however this type of injury can have lifelong effects,” Dr Jenna Ziebell, from the University of Tasmania’s Wicking Dementia Research and Education Centre, said.
+“In a lot of cases, you don’t visually see a traumatic brain injury however this type of injury can have lifelong effects, including neurological diseases such as dementia,” Dr Jenna Ziebell, from the University of Tasmania’s Wicking Dementia Research and Education Centre, said.

 In a bid to increase awareness of TBI – from injury to rehabilitation – Dr Ziebell is leading a national project to help those in the community living with a TBI.

-“Australasia has one of the highest reported incidences of TBI, and our project is wanting to assess what the current awareness of a TBI is and address the lack of knowledge with a number of educational programs and tools.”
+“Australasia has one of the highest reported incidences of TBI, and our project wants to assess what the current awareness of a TBI is and address the lack of knowledge with a number of educational programs and tools.”

-The project will tap into partnerships across Australia, including brain injury associations to create the educational resources, which includes the Understanding TBI MOOC aimed at increasing awareness of TBI in the community.
+The project will tap into partnerships across Australia, including brain injury associations and Aboriginal community centres, to create the educational resources, which includes the free Understanding TBI MOOC aimed at increasing awareness of TBI in the community.